Hispanic Society of America: Creation of a historic museum

+Huntington collected Hispanic heritage objects, manuscripts, and around 40,000 rare books.
+The library's foundation was made in 1902, when he bought the best private library in Spain, which belonged to the Marquis of Jerez de los Caballeros in Seville.
+Huntington then engaged the Leipzig-based book dealer Karl W. Hiersemann to assemble library materials for him to purchase.
+Today the library has 300,000 books and periodicals and 220,000 manuscripts and documents.

-Huntington worked diligently in collecting a vast amount of Hispanic art in order to put together the museum.
-In fact, he did not stop at art.
-He collected Hispanic heritage items, literature, and around 40,000 books which formed an enormous library used as a resource for scholars who study Hispanic history, literature, art, and culture to this day.
+The library is a resource for scholars who study Hispanic history, literature, art, and culture to this day.
 Hence, his idea for the institution was not narrowly for showing paintings, sculptures, and historical artifacts, but more widely for it to be used as a center for research and scholarly study.

 As for the design of the building, Huntington had a large role in the design and creation of the institution itself.
 The main building was based on the designs of Huntington's cousin, Charles P. Huntington.
-Huntington desired Audubon Terrace to become a complex of cultural institutions, which was partially realized.
 The chosen neoclassical design of the complex was designed to become the reputable institution that the Hispanic Society of America is today.
+Huntington conceived of Audubon Terrace as a substantial complex of cultural institutions, which was partially realized.
+He had a direct role in founding 14 cultural institutions, and he provided funding for a number of them to be housed at Audubon Terrace.